 At the beginning of our eleventh official growing season, and with much help from family, friends, and mentors, we’ve got a greenhouse, a thriving blueberry patch, raised bed vegetable gardens (with more beds on the way), secure cool storage for harvested fruits and vegetables, raspberries, human-powered clothes washing and drying systems (for emergencies), a flock of 15 14 20 19 12 chickens and an addition to the original old cabin that we love.
 We’re currently in the process of planning projects for this season: more raised beds for vegetables, more berries, lots of herbs, and some permaculture installations.

-Professionally, I’m a designer, and run a busy web graphics design company, The Cabin Design Studio, out of our little corner of the rainforest.
-When I’m not fending off maurauding wildlife, learning how to grow food and hanging out online with our fabulous Facebook community, I love spending time near the ocean (luckily, it’s close by), exploring the the world with my son, learning about, well, everything, and contributing back to the community with pro-bono design projects for a few chosen local non-profits.
+Professionally, I’m a designer, copywriter and online business specialist with a busy web design and strategy company, Victoria Gazeley Design & Strategy, out of our little corner of the rainforest.
+When I’m not fending off maurauding wildlife, learning how to grow food and hanging out online with our fabulous Facebook community, I love spending time near the ocean (luckily, close by), exploring the the world with my son, learning about, well, everything, and contributing back to the community with pro-bono design projects for a few chosen non-profits.

-After more than 20 years of city living in apartments and townhouses, I’ve finally found my place in the woods.
+After more than 20 years of city living in apartments and townhouses, I’ve found my little paradise in the woods.
 And as crazy as it gets sometimes (really, I wonder how I could have possibly thought I was busy in the city), I can’t imagine it any other way.

 Thanks for checking us out – I’m glad you’re here!